 The compensation rate is set by the validator himself, directly in competition with the others”.
 Last but not least, validators participate in the network governance.

 The validators need to run super nodes, which are professionally operated by network servers to ensure the performance and security of the blockchain network.

-In addition to network servers, a minimum amount of 10 millions CMT and upon a new candidate declaration, the network immediately takes 10% of the declared maximum amount of stake from the candidate’s own account, and keep it as stake.
+In addition to network servers, upon a new candidate declaration, the network immediately takes 10% of the declared maximum amount of stake from the candidate’s own account, and keep it as stake.

 Since there are only 19 validators in the CyberMiles system, validators must compete for delegators’ votes (staked CMTs) in order to be hired by providing secure servers running up-to-date software, sufficient computing power and network bandwidth to power the global blockchain network.